Famous People From Kansas City

 - Lorenzo Gilyard – serial killer

-- Caroline Glaser –
+- Caroline Glaser – The Voice contestant

-- Maurice Greene – sprinter, gold-medalist Olympian in
+- Maurice Greene – sprinter, gold-medalist Olympian in track and field

 - Masten Gregory – racing driver